-In Colorado, a substantial portion of banking and lending activity has a connection to real property.
-Lending transactions are often secured by real property assets.
-Loans in Colorado are very often made for the purpose of developing or improving real property.
-With real property, water and water right issues are frequently implicated as well.
+In Colorado, a substantial portion of banking and lending activity has a connection to real estate law & transactions.
+Lending transactions are often secured by real estate law & transactions assets.
+Loans in Colorado are very often made for the purpose of developing or improving real estate law & transactions.
+With real estate law & transactions, water and water right issues are frequently implicated as well.
 As a full service / multi-disciplinary lawfirm, Karp Neu Hanlon is uniquely qualified to help banks and private lenders navigate the waters of lending transactions.

 Real Estate Finance